Mikjail/searchPlayer/README.md

 - Framework: Angular 11 (latest version) is used since that's the framework used in oneFootball.

 - Styles: The variables has been created by the native css.
-I'm using Sass as preproccesor.
-The naming convention used in the styles is BEM.
+The project is Sass as preproccesor.
+The naming convention used in the classes is BEM.

 - UX: The stats details has been categorized by PASSING, DEFFENSIVE, OFFENSIVE.